 Although the water heater does contribute heat to the chimney during its off cycle, it may not be enough to prime the vent so to speak.

 Who Produces Building Codes?

 Currently, there are many organizations that produce building codes.
 For many years, the American Gas Association (www.aga.org) and the National Fire Protection Association, Inc. (www.nfpa.org) have authored the National Fuel Gas Code.

-This code, as well as other uniform building codes, contain tables and charts that people use to properly size and install chimneys for fuel burning appliances.
+This code, as well as other uniform building codes, contains tables and charts that people use to properly size and install chimneys for fuel-burning appliances.
 Research is currently being conducted by the Gas Research Institute that may create changes used in sizing masonry chimneys.